 Used Car: 2011 Chevrolet Tahoe Hybrid Review

 While it’s certainly no Prius, the 2011 Chevrolet Tahoe Hybrid delivers one of the highest fuel economy ratings of affordable large SUVs, and is still a capable tow vehicle and family hauler.
-However, great fuel economy and more standard features mean that the Tahoe Hybrid might cost more than other 2011 large SUVs.

 The 2011 Chevrolet Tahoe Hybrid is ranked:

 When it was new, reviewers said that the 2011 Chevrolet Tahoe Hybrid was a good choice for people who need the capability of a large SUV but want to use less fuel.
-With an EPA-estimated 20/23 mpg city/highway, the Tahoe Hybrid’s fuel economy ratings don’t come close to matching affordable small cars and hybrids, but then again, a Prius can’t tow a 6,200-pound trailer.
-The Tahoe Hybrid also has good reliability ratings for the class, so it should be less expensive to maintain over time.
+With an EPA-estimated 20/23 mpg city/highway, the Tahoe Hybrid’s fuel economy ratings don’t come close to matching the ratings of affordable small cars and hybrids, but then again, a Prius can’t tow a 6,200-pound trailer.
+The Tahoe Hybrid also has a good reliability rating for the class, so it should be less expensive to maintain over time.
 Keep in mind that a used Tahoe Hybrid might cost more than a non-hybrid large SUV.

 Available with rear- or four-wheel drive, the Tahoe Hybrid is powered by a 6.0-liter V8 and a pair of electric motors.
 Some reviewers said that the Tahoe Hybrid struggles in electric-only mode, but performance improves when its V8 kicks in.
 Inside, the Tahoe Hybrid can seat up to eight, but like the gas-only version, reviewers complained that the Tahoe Hybrid’s third-row seat doesn’t fold flat into the floor.
 However, once the rear seats are removed and the second row is folded, the Tahoe Hybrid offers 108.9 cubic feet of cargo space.